 Swimmers - get yourself prepared before you go to the gala!

-The night before the gala is the time to pack YOUR OWN bag, not your parents, to prevent you getting to the pool to find something is missing.
+The night before the gala is the time to pack YOUR OWN bag, not your parents, too prevent you getting to the pool to find something is missing.
 Get all that you need together, warm up and race costumes/trunks, towels and food; enough for the whole day (see check list below).

 If you are unable to attend the gala at the last minute due to illness, please ensure your parents contact the Team Manager via email (nstteammanagers@gmail.com) to let them know so that they can withdraw you from the races.